-For problems or routine servicing, the audiology departments at both Falkirk and Stirling Community Hospitals have a drop in clinic.
+For adjustments, servicing or 3 yearly routine reassessment, the Audiology Departments at both Falkirk and Stirling Community Hospitals have a drop in Open Access clinic.
 No appointment is required.
 The clinic opening times are:

 MONDAY – FRIDAY 1pm – 4pm

 We can resolve most difficulties without the need for a further appointment.
 If you are unable to attend in person, your hearing aid can be brought in by someone else or you can send it in by post.
 Please remember to include your record book.

 We are very fortunate to be supported by an excellent volunteer service.
 Our trained volunteers currently run a retubing clinic alongside our Open Access service most afternoons at Falkirk and Stirling Community Hospitals.
 This means a much shorter wait for patients who only require a retube.

 Due to its success, this retubing service is also available at: